spotify/luigi/doc/configuration.rst

 Parameters controlling scheduler behavior

+batch-emails
+  Whether to send batch e-mails for failures and disables rather than sending immediate disable e-mails and just relying on workers to send immediate batch e-mails.
+  Defaults to false.

 disable-hard-timeout
   Hard time limit after which tasks will be disabled by the server if they fail again, in seconds.
 It will disable the task if it fails